bokunimowakaru/ping/README.md

 ## Usage for Raspberry Pi

 The ".py" example files on the root directory are for Raspberry Pi OS and the other Linux distributions.
+I tested them on Ubuntu 22 and Debian 11).
 These files are needed the super user privileges.
 So, please add a "sudo" command to the beginning of these files to run.

 	pi@raspberry:~/ping $ sudo ./icmp_ping.py